 Try these tips:

-- change your baby's soiled or wet diapers as soon as possible and clean the area thoroughly
+- Change your baby's soiled or wet diapers as soon as possible and clean the area well.

-- allow your baby's skin to dry completely before you put on another diaper
+- Let your baby's skin dry completely before you put on another diaper.

 If you use cloth diapers, check the manufacturer's directions on how to best clean them.
 Only use detergents in the amount recommended, and run an extra rinse cycle after washing to remove traces of soap or detergent that can irritate your baby's skin.
 Avoid using fabric softeners and dryer sheets — even these can irritate skin.

 Some babies get a rash after switching to a new type of diaper.
-While experts don't recommend any particular brand, if your child is sensitive you can look for diapers free of dyes or fragrances.
-Some babies are sensitive to baby wipes; water and a washcloth work just as well and may be a gentler option.
+While experts don't recommend any particular brand, if your child is sensitive, look for diapers free of dyes or fragrances.
+Some babies are sensitive to baby wipes — water and a washcloth work just as well and may be a gentler option.